ibm-vpc/terraform-provider-ibm/website/docs/d/is_image_bare_metal_server_profiles.html.markdown

 # ibm_is_image_bare_metal_server_profiles

-Provides a read-only data source to retrieve information about an ImageBareMetalServerProfileCollection.
+Provides a read-only data source to retrieve information about an ImageBareMetalServerProfileCollection.For more information, about infrastructure image bare metal server profiles, see [viewing image bare metal server profiles](WILL UPDATE DURING GA).

 **Note:**
 VPC infrastructure services are a regional specific based endpoint, by default targets to `us-south`.
 Please make sure to target right region in the provider block as shown in the `provider.tf` file, if VPC service is created in region other than `us-south`.